cysouw/diathesis/text/c01_introduction.md

 #### Addition & drop {.unnumbered}

 - **ADDITION**
-- **RESULTATIVE: Addtion of a new causee as a non-nominative argument.** The typical characteristic of a resultative is the addition of a new causee.
+- **RESULTATIVE: Addition of a new causee as a non-nominative argument.** The typical characteristic of a resultative is the addition of a new causee.
 Instead of simply expressing the content of a predicate as the action/state of the clause, a resultative diatheses expressed that something is caused by performing the predicate.
 Note that the term "resultative" is used by [@nedjalkov1988a] with a different meaning (viz. a special kind of anticausative)

 - **DROP** "deobjective" [@haspelmath2004c: 1131]
 - **ANTIRESULTATIVE**